 You can find approved vehicles in our P1/P2 vehicle search.

-The Roads and Maritime Services website has more information on prohibited vehicles.
+Transport for NSW has more information on prohibited vehicles.

 Passenger limits for P1 and P2 drivers